Thank you for chairing a session at the 2020 Australasian Computer Science Week.

 - You will be advised of any housekeeping items or program updates by the registration staff or committee.
 Please announce these at the beginning of the session.

 - In larger rooms there will be a Q&A microphone.
-Ask a member of the audience to be a microphone ‘runner’, if required, or direct delegates asking questions to go to the microphone.
+Ask a member of the audience or volunteers to be a microphone ‘runner’, if required, or direct delegates asking questions to go to the microphone.

 During the Session